C. Clifton Young Papers

 Conditions Governing Access

 Collection is open for research.
 Materials must be used on-site; advance notice suggested.
 Access to parts of this collection may be restricted under provisions of state or federal law.

-Clarence Clifton (Cliff) Young was born on November 7, 1922 in Lovelock Nevada.
+Clarence Clifton (“Cliff”) Young was born November 7, 1922 in Lovelock, Nevada.
 His parents were Florence Eliza Anker Young and Clarence L. Young.
 Cliff graduated from Pershing County High School in 1939 and the University of Nevada, Reno in 1943.
-He served three and a half years in the Infantry in World War II, including action in France, Germany, and Austria.
+He served three and one-half years in the Infantry in World War II, including action in France, Germany, and Austria.
 He was discharged as a major in 1946 and graduated from Harvard Law School in 1949.
 He was a member of the Reno law firm of Breen, Young, Whitehead, Belding & Hardesty.